India set to cut Monsanto's GM cotton seed royalties by 20 percent: sources

 More than 90 percent of India’s cotton crop is genetically modified.
 Last year the government kept both the royalties and the retail prices of GM cotton seeds unchanged.

-In 2017/18 India’s cotton output is set to rise 9.3 percent but won’t be the record high predicted by industry analysts because boll worm caused damage in some regions.
+In 2017/18 India’s cotton output is set to rise by 9.3 percent but still short of the record high predicted by industry analysts because boll worm caused damage in some regions.

-New Delhi approved the first GM cotton seed trait in 2003 and an upgraded variety in 2006, helping transform the country into the world’s top producer and second-largest exporter of the fibre.
+New Delhi approved the first GM cotton seed trait in 2003 and an upgraded variety in 2006, helping to transform the country into the world’s top producer and second-largest exporter of the fibre.

 ($1 = 64.8800 Indian rupees)

-Reporting by Mayank Bhardwaj; Editing by Susan Fenton
+Reporting by Mayank Bhardwaj; Editing by Susan Fenton and David Goodman